Get exclusive member benefits & effect social change. Join Today

 Your doctor can use these tests to diagnose neutropenia:

 Most cases of neutropenia can be treated with granulocyte-colony stimulating factors (G-CSF).
 This is a synthetic copy of the hormone that causes neutrophils to grow in the bone marrow.
 G-CSF can increase the number of neutrophils.

-The following therapies can also treat infections caused by the disorder:
+The following therapies can also treat infections that occur due to the disorder:

 Neutropenia can last for months or years.
-It is called acute when it lasts less for than three months.
-When it lasts for a longer time, it is called chronic.
+It’s called acute when it lasts for fewer than three months.
+When it lasts for a longer time, it’s called chronic.

 Lower neutrophil levels can cause dangerous infections.
-These infections can be life-threatening when they are untreated.
+These infections can be life-threatening when they’re untreated.

-Treatment of neutropenia emphasizes helping the patient live a normal life.
+Treatment of neutropenia emphasizes helping you live a normal life.
 Management requires:

-There is no specific prevention for neutropenia.
-However, the National Neutropenia Network (NNN) advises the following to reduce complications:
+No specific prevention for neutropenia is known.
+However, the National Neutropenia Network advises the following to reduce complications: